contributed by Dr. Allen Mendler

 As a new school year approaches, the guidance offered by six ‘pillars’ can help you stay at the top of your game by dramatically influencing even your most challenging students to want to behave and achieve.
 Each pillar is explained followed by a few hands-on suggestions.
 Add or substitute other methods within each pillar to reflect your style and preference.

 6 Strategies For Growing Closer To Your Most Challenging Students

+‘Difficult’ students may have difficulty trusting adults and authority figures, perhaps because they have been jilted in the past.
 Build trust so that you can build a real, working, functional student-teacher relationship.
 The vast majority of teachers care deeply for and about their students.
 Yet by middle school, less than half of all students believe they would be missed by their teacher(s) if they didn’t come to school.
 Perhaps we need to be more demonstrative in showing the caring that is in our hearts.